surniaulula/wpsso-strip-schema-microdata/readme.txt

 = WPSSO (Core Plugin) Prerequisite =

-WPSSO Strip Schema Microdata is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.
+WPSSO Strip Schema Microdata is an extension for the WPSSO (Core Plugin) &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.

 == Installation ==